StorageMatt/tf-aws-minecraft/README.md

 sg.tf | tfsec:ignore:aws-vpc-no-public-egress-sgr | Must be open or the server cannot egress server traffic to connected players s3.tf | tfsec:ignore:aws-s3-enable-bucket-encryption| According to the docs minecraft world data never contains anything identifiable.
 NB. my personal aws account prohibits all public bucket access so for me wasnt worth the additional policy work to get the ec2 to be able to access encrypted buckets s3.tf | tfsec:ignore:aws-s3-encryption-customer-key | According to the docs minecraft world data never contains anything identifiable.
-NB. my personal aws account prohibits all public bucket access so for me wasnt worth flat $1 per month cost for kms key s3.tf | tfsec:ignore:aws-s3-enable-bucket-logging | Again not bothereded about logging access to this bucket.
+NB. my personal aws account prohibits all public bucket access so for me wasnt worth flat $1 per month cost for kms key s3.tf | tfsec:ignore:aws-s3-enable-bucket-logging | Again not bothered about logging access to this bucket.
 Its just additional s3 costs that (for myself) are unwarrented asg.tf | tfsec:ignore:aws-autoscaling-enforce-http-token-imds | Upstream Module doesn't manage this.
 I am working on new local launch template override as well as upstream PR for this but for now if you want it to not get stopped by pre-commit tfsec checks this will need to be on ignore.

 ## Versions